superrat11231/Horace-men/README.md

 Just go to the current link and play whatever you want.
 If you want to fork, please give me credit.
 I worked really hard on this.

 ## Contributing:
 I would be very greatful if someone took the time to help me with this project.
-I've been working on this for WAY too long by myself.
-BTW, I would love an 'unblocker' proxy.
-I don't really understand backend and server stuff.
 ## Links:
 * My personal Email: shrashep@outlook.com
 * The Horsey Website Discord server: https://discord.gg/JSbQp9SkAS